-Jonathan Dormayer was reportedly the son of the gunsmith Peter Dormayer, the brother of the gunsmith David Dunmyer, the brother-in-law of the gunsmith Elias Knupp, and the uncle of the gunsmith Charles Monroe Knupp.
+Introduction: As shown by the following diagram, Jonathan Dormayer was a son of the gunsmith Peter Dormayer, a brother of the gunsmith David Dunmyer, a brother-in-law of the gunsmith Elias Knupp, and an uncle of the gunsmith Charles Monroe Knupp.

-The 1953 edition of Gluckman's "American Gun Makers" puts Jonathan Dunmeyer in Sipesville, describes a halfstock lightweight boys rifle with a brass patch box and inlays of silver, and states that he also produced some plain rather crude rifles.
+The 1953 edition of the book "American Gun Makers" puts Jonathan "Dunmeyer" in Sipesville, describes a halfstock lightweight boys rifle with a brass patch box and inlays of silver, and states that he also produced some plain rather crude rifles.

 1826: The information on Jonathan Dormayer's tombstone indicates he was born in 1826.

 1850: In the 1850 federal census of Somerset Township, Peter Dunmire is enumerated as a 55-year-old Pennsylvania-born gunsmith.
-Also living in his household are 53-year-old Barbara Dunmire, 26-year-old Elisabeth Dunmire, 22-year-old gunsmith Jonathan Dunmire, and 18-year-old laborer David Dunmire, all Pennsylvania born.
+Also living in his household are 55-year-old Barbara Dunmire, 26-year-old Elisabeth Dunmire, 22-year-old gunsmith Jonathan Dunmire, and 18-year-old laborer David Dunmire, all Pennsylvania born.
+A 5-year-old Daniel Whalin is also listed in the household.

 1850-1885: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" puts Jonathan Dunmeyer in Sipesville from 1850 to 1885.